JasonCho1112001/cmpm-121-f25-d3/PLAN.md

 4. Initialize grids to be approximately the size of a building
 5. Initialize contents of a cell to have tokens (Using luck function)
 6. Make the cells clickable and interactable and Make a graphic showing the contents within a cell (tokens and what value they have)
+7. Make an inventory system
-7. Make a crafting and inventory system
+8. Make a crafting system
+9. Add developer mode to let the player virtually move around
+10. Tune and calibrate settings to fulfill gameplay requirements